Clifftech123/oop-in-typescript/README.md

 encapsulation is the process of binding data and methods together in a single unit.
 It is also known as data hiding.
 It is used to hide the implementation details from the user.
 It is used to achieve security and data integrity.

+Encapsulation is one of the fundamental principles of object-oriented programming.
+It involves hiding the implementation details of a class from the outside world, and providing a public interface for interacting with the class.
+This can help to keep the code modular, maintainable, and flexible.

+In TypeScript, encapsulation can be achieved by using access modifiers on class properties and methods.
+There are three access modifiers in TypeScript:

+public: The property or method is accessible from anywhere, both inside and outside the class.
+private: The property or method is only accessible from within the class.
+It cannot be accessed from outside the class, not even from subclasses.
+protected: The property or method is only accessible from within the class and its subclasses.
+It cannot be accessed from outside the class hierarchy.

  here is an example of encapsulation in TypeScript:

 ```typescript